Hold Corporations Accountable for Climate Deception

-It's time to hold the corporations behind the deception accountable for their actions and for the harm of their products.
-Join the call to stop climate deception by telling one or more of these companies that the decades of deception must stop.
+It's time to hold the corporations behind the climate deception accountable for their actions and for the harm of their products.
+Join the call to stop climate disinformation by telling one or more of these companies that the decades of deception must stop.
 Click on the logos below to take action:

 As a major oil company that recognizes the climate risks of burning fossil fuels and remains a member of the US Chamber of Commerce's board of directors, ConocoPhillips has a particular responsibility to speak out against the US Chamber's harmful opposition to climate science.
 Tell ConocoPhillips to speak out against climate deception.